CHAIRPERSON: Calvin Kneupper

 B) Grain Sorghum – Best 6 heads: 6 common milo maize; 6 hybrid milo maize; 6 hegira; 6 other varieties; and/or one gallon thrashed

-C) Small Grain – One gallon per entry: oats; wheat; barley; spelt; and/or other varieties
+C) Small Grain – One gallon (zip lock bag or jar) per entry: oats; wheat; barley; spelt; and/or other varieties

 D) Sorghum – Best 6 heads: red top; seeded ribbon cane; other varieties; and/or one gallon thrashed